Adult Basic and Secondary Education and Literacy Teachers and Instructors

 AI Impact Summary

-Adult Basic and Secondary Education and Literacy Teachers and Instructors faces moderate AI displacement risk with a score of 28/100.
-Significant displacement is estimated between 2046 and 2076.
-Of 39 analyzed tasks, 8 are highly automatable, particularly in routine_cognitive.
+Adult Basic and Secondary Education and Literacy Teachers and Instructors faces moderate AI displacement risk with a score of 27/100.
+This occupation has higher AI displacement risk than 26% of all analyzed occupations.
+Of 39 analyzed tasks, 7 are highly automatable, particularly routine cognitive tasks.
 Strong protective factors — including social intelligence, creativity, or regulatory barriers — significantly reduce effective risk.

 AI-Vulnerable Skills (6)